google/closure-templates/documentation/reference/functions.md

     'compact_long'.
 If this argument is not provided, the default 'decimal' will be used.
 1. The "numbers" keyword passed to the ICU4J's locale.
-For instance, it can be "native" so that we show native characters in languages like arabic (this argument is ignored for templates running in JavaScript).
+For instance, it can be "native" so that we show native characters in languages like Arabic (this argument is ignored for templates running in JavaScript).

     NOTE: see https://unicode-org.github.io/icu/userguide/locale/ for more